-2015 crime in White Lake is again similar to what our region is experiencing, with some notable differences in this year's statistics from last.
-I am presenting the Oakland County Clemis 2015 statistics for part A and B crimes, in comparison to 2014.
-In particular, focus is on the decrease in Non-Aggravated Assault and Retail Fraud Theft and most categories of Larceny.
+2016 crime in White Lake is again similar to what our region is experiencing, with some notable differences in this year's statistics from last.
+I am presenting the Oakland County Clemis 2016 statistics for part A and B crimes, in comparison to 2015.
+In particular, focus is on the decrease in Non-Aggravated Assault, Damage to Property and most categories of Larceny.
 Overall, our crime fighting strategies remain effective; however it is improbable to eradicate crime in its entirety.
-Also of note, are the increase enforcement incidents of liquor violations and trespassing, we believe these nuisance issues directly correspond to the overall decrease in the larger crimes listed in the Part A crimes chart.